 Google Play Store and App Store cater to the Android marketplace

 App stores make the lifeline of a smartphone.
-Such stores offer a wide variety of apps that can be downloaded on the device and cater to many of the user requirement.
-From food ordering app to flight booking, and from a simple calculator to reminder app, these stores have everything.
+Such stores offer a wide variety of apps that can be downloaded on the device and cater to many of the user requirements.
+From food ordering app to flight booking, and from a simple calculator to a reminder app, these stores have everything.

 So, when we talk about app stores, there are two significant names that strike instantly, one is the Google Play Store, and the other is the Apple App Store.
-Both these platforms contribute with 90 percent of the total available apps in the market.
+Both these platforms contribute 90 percent of the total available apps in the market.
 But in between these two, there are other emerging stores also.
 One of them is the Amazon App Store, which looks quite promising.

 However, as compared to Google Play Store, Amazon App Store has a long way to go.
 As data compiled by the Statista suggests, Android users can choose between 3.8 million apps, followed by Apple's App Store, which remained the second-largest app store with 2 million available apps.
-On the other hand, the Amazon App Store stands at the fourth position with little less than half a million apps.
+On the other hand, the Amazon App Store stands at the fourth position with a little less than half a million apps.

 Number of apps available in leading app stores as of 1st quarter 2018